 A long-time social dancer, Ryan Carollo became fascinated by photographs of dancers in motion.
 In 2010, he began to experiment with making his own images and became proficient in capturing the spirit of motion.
 He began collaborating with Luminarium on its Mythos:Pathos production in 2012, and has since photographed all of the company's major productions, including joining Luminarium overnight for its annual 24-Hour ChoreoFest.

 Russell Holman is the host of Luminarium’s Backlight Boston interview series and acts as a frequent set creation/electrical consultant for the company, having worked on all major productions since 2011.
-During the day, Russell is a certified arborist and sales representative, and has more than 16 years of field experience in the green industry with more than 9 years as a practicing arborist.
-Additionally, Russell has almost completed flipping a house and enjoys adventures with his wife, Kim, and Luminarium mascot, Twyla.
+During the day, Russell is a certified arborist and sales representative, and has more than 17 years of field experience in the green industry with more than 10 years as a practicing arborist.
+Russell enjoys running all over the Greater Boston area and adventures with his wife, Kim, and Luminarium mascot, Twyla.

 Stephanie Jossey, Marketing Consultant, has served on the Luminarium Dance Company Board since it's inception in 2010.
 She is an avid support of dance and theater, having directed, stage managed, and produced local Boston theater.
 She currently lives in Los Angeles where she works in TV marketing and advertising.